rmutt92/obsidian-counter/README.md

 # Obsidian - Counter

-Counter is an Obsidian plugin that provides a simple counter of page views, edits, and words for metadata in YAML frontmatter.
+Counter is an Obsidian plugin that provides a simple counter of page views, editting dates, and word counts for metadata in YAML frontmatter.

 ## Features

-- Automatic updating of YAML frontmatter metadata for selected events such as opening a file or making an edit
+- Automatic updating of YAML front matter metadata for selected events, such as opening a file or making an edit.
+Hotkey command is supported.
-- Customizable settings such as enabling/disabling automatic updating, defining the metadata key, specifying the trigger event, creating new metadata, and turning on/off notifications
+- Customizable settings such as enabling/disabling automatic updating, name of the metadata key, specifying the trigger event, and turning on/off notifications.
-- Option to add custom counters with a specified count type such as counting up or down, adding the current date to a list, or counting words
+- Option to add custom counters with a specified count type such as counting up or down, adding the current date to a list, or counting words of the page.

 ## Installation